 Fix 2: If you want to learn how to speed up an HDD and you’re using Windows, then this is for you.
 Most people are unaware that when defragging, the Windows tool skips Restore Points, which are files that are created and deleted daily and that occupy a sizable space of the computer’s memory.
 These are scattered all over your drive.
 Additionally, when using third-party tools, you can decide methods of defragging.

-Search and find a defragger that’s compatible with your OS.
-It should defrag Restore Points.
-You can push an extra mile and make sure you’re getting the best tool that can automatically defrag multiple drives.
+Search for and find a defragger that’s compatible with your OS and that can defrag Restore Points.
+You can go the extra mile and make sure you’re getting the best tool that can automatically defrag multiple drives.
+If you want all these features and more, you can opt for Auslogics Disk Defrag Ultimate and enjoy a much faster hard drive.

 Problem 3: You have a huge hiberfil.sys file on your drive.
 It remains on the drive even after you defrag your system and can’t be deleted.
 What can be done?